balena-os/balena-supervisor/README.md

 ## Start the supervisor instance
 ```
-make ARCH=i386 run-supervisor
+make ARCH=amd64 run-supervisor
 ```
-This will setup a docker-in-docker instance with an image that runs the supervisor image from the devenv registry (registry.resindev.io).
+This will setup a docker-in-docker instance with an image that runs the supervisor image.

+By default it will pull from the devenv registry (registry.resindev.io).

 A different registry can be specified with the DEPLOY_REGISTRY env var.

 ## View the containers logs
 ```